UTD-FAST-Lab/NDSAStudy/README.md

 To set up the nondeterminism detection framework, we recommend creating a virtual environment.

-To do so, navigate to the `code/NDDetector` folder and run
+To do so, navigate to the `code/NDDetector` folder:

+`cd code/NDDetector`

+Then, run:

 `python -m venv <name_of_virtual_environment>`